 According to information from Morris Gruber's obituary, he had a storied past in radio electronics.
 Mr. Gruber developed a sound-on-film system for Dr. Lee De Forest's General Talking Picture Corporation.
 He also produced Rayfoto, facsimile equipment in 1926 that was used experimentally for the radio transmission of pictures of scientific expeditions to Greenland.
 During World War II he served as a consultant to the Times Facsimile Corporation.
 He came to the US in 1907 from Austria, where he had graduated from the University of Vienna.

 After more than 3 years of research and development, PRESTO was founded on the development of the cellulose recording disc and associated disc recording equipment.

 PRESTO's most important contribution to the world of Broadcasting and Recording was the lacquer coated instantaneous recording disc.
+An advertisement for a new PRESTO disc was Oct 15, 1934 (1).
 PRESTO was one of three companies to have developed versions of this disc - the others were in France and England - and the PRESTO version was introduced to the US in the fall of 1934, after several years of experimentation.
 (1)